Consensys/scribble-exercise-2/README.md

     }
 </pre>

-Note the use of `old()` here to talk about the owner of `tokenId` **before** the transfer was executed.
 </details>

 ### Finding the bug using fuzzing (with MythX)

-To find the bug, make sure first you have added your mythx api key to your environment:
+To find the bug, make sure first you have added your MythX API key to your environment:

 ```
 export MYTHX_API_KEY=<your key>